gillishermans/probabilisticprogramming_part1.2-3/README.md

 For simplicity's sake both tasks are executed at main.
 Run main with the imported problog library.
-Be advised: 10000 iterations will take an exceptional amount of time, thus
+Be advised: 10000 iterations will take an exceptional amount of time.